-Somewhere in England, in the Autumn of 1955, a widowed father and his son live an idyllic life together.
+Somewhere in England, in the Autumn of 1955, widowed father William Smith (Jeremy Irons) and his son Danny (Samuel Irons) live an idyllic life together.
 Only their gas station happens to ...

-Somewhere in England, in the Autumn of 1955, a widowed father and his son live an idyllic life together.
-Only their gas station happens to sit on a piece of land that a local developer wants to buy.
-And when he won't take no for an answer, and sets government inspectors and social works onto Danny and his father, Danny and his father decide to get even with Hazell and his pheasant-shooting friends in a manner in keeping with their own family tradition.Written by
+Somewhere in England, in the Autumn of 1955, widowed father William Smith (Jeremy Irons) and his son Danny (Samuel Irons) live an idyllic life together.
+Only their gas station happens to sit on a piece of land that a local developer wants to buy, and when he won't take no for an answer, and sets government inspectors and social works onto Danny and his father.
+Danny and his father decide to get even with Victor Hazell (Robbie Coltrane) and his pheasant-shooting friends in a manner in keeping with their own family tradition.Written by

 4 of 4 people found this review helpful.